-ONESTOP ACCESS
+myDC ACCESS

-The DC Onestop account is an essential College tool used for administrative and academic correspondence.
+Our myDC web portal is an essential College tool used for administrative and academic correspondence.
 Students will be required to use this tool to access one or more administrative and academic services at the College.
-Such services include grade report card, unofficial academic transcript, degree audit, course schedules, current-term billing statement, student directory, enrollment verification and network handbook.
-In October of 2014, Defiance College will be implementing a new web-based student information system.
+Such services include grade report card, unofficial academic transcript, course schedules, billing information, enrollment verification and more.